Home | Cooking Knowledge | How to Debone a Chicken Thigh

 cutting into the bone to start

-This should expose the chicken bone and give us access to get as close as possible to be able to save as much chicken as possible.
+This should expose the chicken bone and give us access to get as close as possible to the bone so that we are able to save as much chicken as possible.

 Cut Towards The Bone